 - Borrower must maintain the house and pay property taxes and homeowners insurance

-- A reverse mortgage forces you to borrow against the equity in your home, which could be a key source of wealth
+- A reverse mortgage forces you to borrow against the equity in your home, which could be a key source of retirement funds

-- Fees and other closing costs can be high and can lower the net amount available
+- Fees and other closing costs can be high and will lower the amount of cash that is available

-On the flip side, home equity loans and HELOCs don’t require you to be at least 62 years old to apply.
-Fees and interest rates for both can also be significantly lower than what you’ll qualify find with a reverse mortgage.
+The closing costs and interest rates for home equity loans and HELOCs also tend to be significantly lower than what you’ll find with a reverse mortgage.

 How to shop around for a reverse mortgage

 It’s a good idea to speak with a HUD-approved counselor before shopping around for a reverse mortgage.
 A counselor can help outline the pros and cons of this kind of loan, and how it might impact your heirs after you pass away.